shotgunck/arch-hypr/README.md

 sudo pacman -Qqd | sudo pacman -Rsu - # deeper cleaning; this might delete some "certificates" that firefox needed, so whitelist it or reinstall it later
 ```
 ## 3.2 Bottles fix
-[Bottles](usebottles.com) is a Wine wrapper, which is basically a Window emulator to run Windows apps on Linux
+[Bottles](usebottles.com) is basically a Windows emulator to run Windows apps on Linux

 The following steps should fix some troubles like the Microsoft login screen, support obscure applications or "open-in-browser" popup
 - Install dependencies: `dotnet48` `d3dcompiler_47` `wininet` `ierutil` `urlmon`
 - Use the "debug" way to find out what's wrong: `flatpak run --command=bottles-cli com.usebottles.bottles run --help`.
 This should show every errors on the terminal